Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Air Streams (Plus).md

 **Newton's laws, stable equilibria, drag, lift, Magnus Effect** - How can you make things float and fly on air alone?
 Explore the physics of floating, lift and stability!

-Last initially checked on 2018-12-13 by Grace Exley (gae23@cam.ac.uk)) and doublechecked on 2018-12-12 by Matthew Le Maitre (msl54@cam.ac.uk))
+Last initially checked on 2018-12-13 by Grace Exley (gae23@cam.ac.uk)) and double-checked on 2018-12-12 by Matthew Le Maitre (msl54@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->